geekmomprojects/CubeSphere/Orb5x5/README.md

-No design files uploaded yet
+These are design files for Cube Orb using 5x5 LED matrices.
+No assembly instructions are yet uploaded.